Film Photography News — May 2020 Recap

 This month’s Letter covers two new product launches, including Lomography’s new Aqua camera, and the magical new Cinestill chemicals.
 Also, two mildly-concerning news items from Kodak, and Henry’s — the latter being a large Canadian photography store chain.

 Sadly, the global pandemic emergency isn’t over, so the focus on it remains throughout the creative community.
-Analog.Cafe ran the film photography competition, Monochrome at Home,” asking for submissions shot on black and white film within the quarantine’s confounds.
+Analog.Cafe ran the film photography competition, Monochrome at Home,” asking for submissions shot on black-and-white film within the quarantine’s confounds.
 The winner and the eleven participants are named below.
 Selected submissions are to be featured in the upcoming print publication, Monochrome.

 Elisa’s [“Monochrome at Home” winning entry] struck me with its natural, haunting contrast, and a simple composition, which I feel captures the emotional and physical crisis in a relatable, authentic, and free of clichés: